My Approach to Helping

 More Info About My Practice

 I have previously spoken at both national and international conferences, and on radio, television, and film about mental health addiction, relationship, and treatment issues.
 I have additionally worked as a consultant for the United States Congress in the area of substance abuse parity legislation.
-My bestselling books, "LIVE AND LOVE EACH DAY," "FROM ADDICTION TO RECOVERY," "PRACTICAL THERAPY," and "HOW TO STAY TOGETHER" are available through most online booksellers and on my website.
-Please visit my website listed on the right to see television video clips of my various interviews.
+My 7 bestselling books, "LIVE AND LOVE EACH DAY," "FROM ADDICTION TO RECOVERY," "PRACTICAL THERAPY," "HOW TO STAY TOGETHER," "HOW TO HEAL EMOTIONAL TRAUMA,”’ “7 KEYS TO PERSONAL IDENTITY,” and “THE GOLDEN MEAN“ are available through most online booksellers and on my website.
+Please visit my website, practicaltherapy.net to see television video clips of my media interviews.

 Specific Issue(s) I'm Skilled at Helping With

 I am particularly adept at helping people with alcoholism and addictions because of my own personal background.
-In addition to working in the treatment field for over 15 years, I have also personally been in recovery for over two decades.
-I have done a great deal of personal work, and have been committed to my own growth and change since entering into my own recovery in March of 1990.
+In addition to working in the treatment field for over twenty years, I have also personally been in recovery for three decades.
+I have done a great deal of personal work, and have been committed to my own growth and change since entering into my own continuous recovery.
 After getting into recovery, I became a psychotherapist and have had the honor of working in a profession where I can help people through both my professional and personal knowledge and experience.
 I understand the complexities of dealing with addictions and relationship issues, as well as uncovering and addressing the underlying issues that gradually rise to the surface after seeking help.